Immigration Help Available to Those Affected by Hurricane Irma

 Note: When making a request, please explain how the impact of Hurricane Irma created a need for the requested relief.

-To learn how to request these measures or determine if an office is open, call the National Customer Service Center at 800-375-5283 (TDD for the deaf and hard of hearing: 800-767-1833) or visit our USCIS Office Closings webpage.
+To learn how to request these measures or determine if an office is open, call the USCIS Contact Center at 800-375-5283 (TDD for the deaf and hard of hearing: 800-767-1833) or visit our USCIS Office Closings webpage.

-If your InfoPass appointment was affected by this storm, you can reschedule your appointment online or by calling the National Customer Service Center at 800-375-5283 (TDD for the deaf and hard of hearing: 800-767-1833).
+If your InfoPass appointment was affected by this storm, you can reschedule your appointment online or by calling the USCIS Contact Center at 800-375-5283 (TDD for the deaf and hard of hearing: 800-767-1833).

 All Form I-9, Employment Eligibility Verification, requirements remain in place.
 Those affected by Hurricane Irma should review Form I-9 acceptable documents and receipts for more